School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 • Robotics Academy

-• Beta Mini School (advanced programme for gifted students in mathematics, science and technology – grade 9)
+• Beta Mini School (advanced program for gifted students in maths, science and technology – grade 9)

 Burnaby North Secondary School